awillats/clinc/planning/writing_tasks.md

 Word count:

 # Organization / structure / flow
-- [ ] where does methods pipeline figure go?
-- [ ] integrate steps_of_inference.md as overview at the end of intro
-  - [ ] also use steps as sections of methods overview
-  - [ ] merge more detailed content into sections of methods overview
-  - [ ] ? create hypotheses-set-focused methods overview figure ?
-    - current figure really focuses on the fate of one circuit at a time

 - [ ] split sim methods elsewhere
     - [ ] pull all into theory / methods overview section
     - [ ] 4.1.2 - time-resolvable goes in discussion?
     - [ ] 4.3 - merge "estimating circuits" into inference pipeline steps
     - [ ] 4.4 - info theoretic measures could simply be combined with results section

 - [ ] Tentatively, bump 2.3 into theory section

 - [ ] proposed methods order - could be overwritten by order suggested by "steps of intervention"
   - *simple linear Gaussian case*
   - Interventions - 2.2 → to end of introduction